 At first, it was just going to be a five-course event with just him cooking.
 But then he thought, “There’s nine members of the Wu-Tang Clan.
 Why not have nine chefs at the event?”
 And since the number 36 is featured in the group’s debut album, “Enter the Wu-Tang (36 Chambers)” Suntha decided to serve 36 courses instead of five.

 The event was postponed twice during the pandemic, but it’s now scheduled for September or October of this year.
-Suntha is also a finalist for a $10,000 prize from Eventbrite (in a contest that can be voted on once a day until June 29), though he’ll put on the event whether he wins or not.
+Suntha is also a finalist for a $10,000 prize from Eventbrite (in a contest that can be vote on once until June 29), though he’ll put on the event whether he wins or not.
 “If I win, it’s going to be one version of it where we’re going to bring in some special guests and have a little more money to play with,” Suntha says.
 “And if I don’t win, it’s still going to be fucking awesome.”

 Eighteen of the “courses” in the meal will be food, nine will be drinks, and nine will be experiences like shows from rappers, MCs, and musicians.